largest desert in india

 11. Barmer, Rajasthan

-Largest Desert in India: Covering 28,387 square kilometers, Barmer, one of Rajasthan’s largest and oldest districts, extends over a portion of the Thar Desert, the largest desert in India.
+Covering 28,387 square kilometers, Barmer, one of Rajasthan’s largest and oldest districts, extends over a portion of the Thar Desert, the largest desert in India.
 Moreover, people can immerse themselves in a genuine desert experience in Barmer by exploring the historic Kiradu Temples ruins, indulging in regional cuisine, and experiencing the native way of life.

 12. Pali Sand Dunes, Rajasthan

 The Pali Sand Dunes are a result of years of wind erosion.
 Presumably the biggest dunes in Rajasthan, they represent a distinctive aspect of the Thar Desert.
-Largest Desert in India these dunes offer a peaceful environment away from the busy tourist attractions where you can relax and reconnect with nature.
+The largest Desert in India, these dunes offer a peaceful environment away from the busy tourist attractions where you can relax and reconnect with nature.
 Pali Sand Dunes is the ideal retreat for those looking for comfort amidst the wonder of the desert because of its serene atmosphere, stunning views, and chance to enjoy the starry night sky.

 13. Nubra Valley, Ladakh